RigsOfRods/docs.rigsofrods.org/gameplay/jargon.md

 ## Fusedrag

 A vehicle feature which adjusts aerodynamic properties of the vehicle body/hull.
 Very important in RoR, greatly affects speed and acceleration.

-## Props

-Meshes that can be added to vehicles that do not have collision.

 ## Rotators